 Because of the blood clot in Jayden’s brain, Dr. Belanger had to cut a piece of his skull out and place it in the stomach to keep it viable.
 Then the surgeon put Jayden’s skull back together.

 “If it wasn’t for AirMed, he wouldn’t have gotten the surgery as quickly as he needed it and he wouldn’t have been able to make the progress that he’s made already,” said Jeanine.
 “I mean today, five months after the accident, you can hardly tell he had surgery on his skull.”

 Today, Jayden is back working four-hour shifts at Pepsi four days a week.
 And he says he’d like to meet the people on the AirMed team who helped him and say, “thank you.”

 “Those guys are awesome — a miracle,” said Jayden.

-Posted In Brain & Spine, Brookings, Clear Lake, Detroit Lakes, Dickinson, Emergency Medicine, Jackson, Jamestown, Luverne, Mayville, Minot, Mountain Lake, Non-Clinical Support Services, Nursing and Nursing Support, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Wahpeton, Webster, Westbrook, Windom
+Posted In Allied Health, Brain & Spine, Brookings, Clear Lake, Detroit Lakes, Dickinson, Emergency Medicine, Jackson, Jamestown, Luverne, Mayville, Minot, Mountain Lake, Non-Clinical Support Services, Nursing and Nursing Support, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Wahpeton, Webster, Westbrook, Windom